Overwhelmed with your child’s food allergy diagnosis? These 7 tips will help!

 This list will help you look on the positive.
 Even if it’s just one food–it’s one food he can consume that will nourish his little body.
 Try to focus on the positive and forget about the negative.

 Not sure where to start?
 This baby food allergy site is very helpful.

 Most of these are run by mamas who have been in your shoes; most of them still are in your shoes!

 Some of my favorite food-allergy focused blogs include:

 Chocolate Covered Katie: This is a healthy desserts blog, but she used to be vegan, so a LOT of her recipes are dairy free, and most of them are gluten-free as well.
 She includes subs for a lot of the major allergens.

 In addition, know that most of the recipes I post on this blog are gluten, egg, dairy and tree nut- free.
 You can browse my Recipe Index here.

 3. Meal plan.

 I won’t pretend that this won’t be one of the most frustrating parts of your week–at least until you get the hang of things.
-Making that list in #1–and adding to it specific meals and not just foods–will be crucial to meal planning success.
+Making that list I suggested in tip #1–and adding to it specific meals and not just foods–will be crucial to meal planning success.

 4. Always keep on hand quick, portable snacks your kids can eat.